joaoricardo15/baita-serverless/README.md

 # Baita Serverless

 Backend application for BaitaHelp: the app that helps you to automate your life.
-This is a personal project that was inspired by Zapier's architecture, but aimed at normal people.
+This is a personal project that was inspired by standard workflow automation tools, but aimed at normal people.

 API available at: **https://api.baita.help**